NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ![Microcontroller schematic](images/microcontroller.png)

 You should use the schematic as a guide for constructing the microcontroller portion of your schematic.
-Build it from parts from `quadparts_prebuilt` libbrary:
+Build it from parts from `quadparts_prebuilt_2022` libbrary:

 1. Use one of the `ANT_PCB...` variants for the antenna.
 There's a left and right-handed version.
 Depending on your ultimate board design, you might want one or the other.
 2.  `B1` is a 'balun'.
 Pay attention to the pin numbers.